travelnxt/appacitive-docs/index.md

 ### Deleting a user

 Delete requests follow the same practise as get request for user, the only difference being that you send a DELETE HTTP request instead of a GET request.
-There are three ways you could delete the user.
+There are three ways you could delete the user, the same as retrieving a user, by his `id`, by his `username` or by his `token` generated for him.

 ** Parameters **